tweakoz/litex-chainloader/README.md

   * Some of the code was copied out of the Litex bios.
 Perhaps we can integrate it back in.
   * IP addresses are hard coded (for TFTP server and client).
   * IP addresses are fixed in the bitstream.
 Short of DHCP which sounds complicated - not sure how to fix this, atm..
-  * probably could get the flash booter using the manifest also.
+  * probably could/should get the flash booter using the manifest.
   * add hashes to the manifest ?